CharlesOy/halloween-contributions/README.md

-# Halloween Contribution Theme
+# Halloween Contribution Theme Extension

 Based on https://github.com/jasonlong/isometric-contributions

-Support Chrome only.
+This extension supports Chrome only, and is not published on chrome web store.
+You need to install it manually.